galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >        - In *"FastQC output"*
 >           - *"Type of FastQC output?"*: `Raw data`
 >           - {% icon param-files %} *"FastQC output"*: `Raw data` files (output of **FastQC** {% icon tool %})
->
+> 4. Select both the Raw files.
-> 4. Inspect the webpage output from MultiQC for each FASTQ
+> 5. Inspect the webpage output from MultiQC for each FASTQ
 >
 {: .hands_on}